Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Use the lacquer continuously until the infection has entirely grown out of the nail otherwise, you run the risk of a reoccurring infection.

 Using more of the solution than recommended by your doctor will not clear up the infection faster, but it may increase your risk of side effects.
 It may also leave you with an insufficient amount of medicine to treat the infection.

 All medicines carry the risk of side effects, though not everybody gets them.
 It's important to understand the risks associated with your medicine so that you know what to look out for and notify your doctor.

 Rare side effects (may affect to 1 in 1,000 people):

 Very rare side effects (may affect up to 1 in 10,000 people):

 Unknown side effects (frequency not attainable from available data):

 If you experience any of the above side effects, contact your doctor for advice.
-You can also report your side effects online using the yellow card scheme.

 Do not use Loceryl if you are allergic to any of the ingredients.